isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

 Kea follows the recommendation from `RFC
 8415 <https://tools.ietf.org/html/rfc8415>`__ to use DUID-LLT as the default server identifier.
-However, ISC has received reports that some deployments require different DUID types, and there is a need to administratively select both the DUID type and/or its contents.
+However, ISC has received reports that some deployments require different DUID types, and that there is a need to administratively select both the DUID type and/or its contents.

 The server identifier can be configured using parameters within the